jrobind/dev-jot/README.md

 ## Project Purpose

 For those who are self-teaching, it's really easy to find yourself stuck in 'tutorial-land' or 'tutorial-hell'.
-For many newbie coders, it's difficult to bridge the gap between what you are learning from tutorials and the skills you **need** to become an employable developer.
+For many newbie coders, it's difficult to bridge the gap between what you are learning from tutorials and acquiring the skills you **need** to become an employable developer.

 Your ultimate goal is to replicate what you’d actually do in a real development job as closely as possible.
 Contributing to open source is a fantastic way to do this.
 Making open source contributions will require you to have been exposed to a few important concepts, practices, and transferable skills: